php-telegram-bot/core/README.md

-        true, // Send to chats (super group chat) true, // Send to users (single chat) null, // 'yyyy-mm-dd hh:mm:ss' date range from null  // 'yyyy-mm-dd hh:mm:ss' date range to );
+        true, // Send to chats (super group chat) true, // Send to users (single chat) null, // 'yyyy-mm-dd hh:mm:ss' date range from null, // 'yyyy-mm-dd hh:mm:ss' date range to );
 ```

 You can also broadcast a message to users, from the private chat with your bot.
-Take a look at the admin interface below.
+Take a look at the [admin commands](#admin-commands) below.

 ## Utils